 Once I actually moved up on the approach, I still gave myself enough room to do everything properly without it messing me up, and I actually had a little better rhythm and better leverage.
-Sometimes the approaches can be a little sticky or slippery, and they would actually bother me less because I would have a shorter approach.
+Sometimes the approaches can be a little sticky or slippery, and they would actually bother me less because I would since joining the PBA Senior Tour in out there.
+We have different patterns, and since I've always thrown the ball on the fast side, I've always preferred lanes a little bit on the dry side.
+When I hit the medium-to-drier patterns, I seem to do quite well out there.
+Ability-wise, I'm holding my own pretty well against the

-What have you learned about your game since joining the PBA Senior Tour in 2006?
+What have you learned about your game